shiwaforce/poco/README.rst

 Project catalog file
 --------------------

-It describes the lists of the projects and the location of the projects' poco files in YAML format.
+It describes the lists of the projects and the location of the projects' pocok files in YAML format.

 Configuration:
  - keys: The name of the projects
  - git (optional): must be a valid GIT url for the project
  - svn (optional): must be a valid SVN url for the project
  - branch (optional): branch name - default : master
- - file (optional): path to the poco file. - Default : poco.yml
+ - file (optional): path to the pocok file. - Default : pocok.yml
  - repository-dir (optional): the base directory name where the project will be checked out. - Default: name of the project
  - ssh-key (optional): ssh file location for the Git repository - default: ~/.ssh/id_rsa

 If you don't define the repository it will be relative to the config file's location

-If the path ends with a name of a directory it will be extended with the default filename : poco.yml
+If the path ends with a name of a directory it will be extended with the default filename : pocok.yml

 For example:
 ::